RaspberryFpc/pibackup/README.md

 - Existing partitions remain intact
 - Optional deletion of **selected** partitions before restore (configurable)
 - Backup is written directly to the chosen partition without overwriting others (except when deletion is enabled)
+- Automatically adjusts the filesystem to fit the size of the partition.

 ## Graphical Interface